 You still look sharp while putting a new twist on a classic style.
 It is perfect for a semi-formal evening event by adding the right accessories.

 Charcoal Grey Suit and Patterned Shirt

 Tie and shirt color combinations can create a very personalized look for your charcoal suit.

 To take it a step further, try incorporating some stripes or patterns on your dress shirt.
 Don’t feel confined by solid button-up shirts.

 Vertical stripes are the most classic print for a dress shirt.
 The thinner the stripes are, the more formal the shirt is.

 The most conservative look for this is a white background with colored stripes.
 Even the most professionally dressed offices see plenty of this.

-And be mindful when choosing a tie for these shirts that you do not end up a clashing mess.
+And be mindful when choosing a tie for these shirts so that you do not end up in a clashing mess.
 A charcoal suit needs very little help to look amazing.